kevinjl321/frc-scouting/README.md

-## Beach Blitz Scouting Hackathon 2020
+## TEAM 1160A: Match Aptitude Calculator

 This project was created using pandas:
 <div align="center">